PricelessToolkit/Meshtastic_Box/README.md

 ### What is a Meshtastic

 Meshtastic is an open-source, long-range, decentralized mesh communication system.
 It uses LoRa (Long Range) radios to enable text messaging and data sharing without the need for Wi-Fi or cellular networks.
 Ideal for outdoor adventures, emergency communication, and off-grid use, Meshtastic allows users to stay connected over several kilometers.
 It supports GPS location sharing, encrypted messaging, and integration with mobile and desktop apps.
+You can check if there is a node in your area https://meshtastic.liamcottle.net/

 ### Assembly Instruction